DanielAdeyemi/Epicodus_Project7/README.md

 * At this point you should be able to successfully run `dotnet test` in the command line (keep in mind you should still be in the Bakery.Tests folder).

 ####  🖥️ View website:
 *GitHub page is not available for this project.
-To view functionality you need to run `dotnet run` and pass requested information.*
+To view functionality you need to run `dotnet run` from **Bakery** folder and pass requested information.*

 ## 🛠️ *Technologies used:*
 * C#9